Dental Implants – Atlanta, GA

 The 4-Step Dental Implant Process

-• Step 1: Consultation: At your first dental implant appointment, we’ll take note of how many teeth are missing and capture X-rays of your mouth and jaw.
-We’ll determine whether you can get dental implants right away or if preparatory procedures are needed beforehand.
+At your first dental implant appointment, our team will take note of how many teeth are missing and capture X-rays of your mouth and jaw.
+We’ll determine whether you can get dental implants right away or if preparatory procedures are needed beforehand, such as gum disease treatment, tooth extractions, or bone grafting.
+If you have any underlying or developing issues present, we’ll need to address them first so that there’s less of a chance of treatment failure later on.
+We’ll also walk you through the process and provide an estimate of the cost so there aren’t any surprises.

 Benefits of Dental Implants